-Looking for a major that will unlock the magic of information technology and help you launch a great career?
+Looking for a major that will Unlock your future in information technology and help you launch a great career?

 The Bachelor of Science in Information Technology (51 credits in the major) prepares students to work in a wide range of technical fields, including, but not limited to: